An Ontology-Based Recommender System with an Application to the Star Trek Television Franchise: Materials and Methods

-The most popular methods for addressing CF consist in reducing the dimensionality of $\mathbf{R}$ using matrix factorization (MF)~\cite{Koren2009}, singular value decomposition (SVD)~\cite{Golub1970}, and other related techniques~\cite{Shani2005, Su2006, Hofmann2017}.
-Another approach consist in using the information of the $k$-nearest neighbor items or users to make rating predictions.
-The most representative method of this approach is the Item-KNN algorithm as proposed by Koren~\cite{Koren2010}.
-This method makes use of a similarity function, $S$, that provides a similarity score, $s_{i,j}$, for any pair of items~$i$ and~$j$.
+The most popular methods for addressing CF consist of reducing the dimensionality of $\mathbf{R}$ using matrix factorization (MF)~\cite{Koren2009}, singular value decomposition (SVD)~\cite{Golub1970}, and~other related techniques~\cite{Shani2005, Su2006, Hofmann2017}.
+Another approach consists of using the information of the $k$-nearest neighbor items or users to make rating predictions.
+The~most representative method of this approach is the Item-KNN algorithm as proposed by Koren~\cite{Koren2010}.
+This method makes use of a similarity function, $S$, that provides a similarity score, $s_{i,j}$, for~any pair of items~$i$ and~$j$.
 This function, denoted by $S^k_{i,u}$, is used to identify the set of $k$ items rated by a user~$u$ being most similar to an item~$i$.
 Formally,

-This model is adjusted by baseline estimates $b_{u,i}$ representing the rating bias of the user $b_u$, that of the item $b_i$, and the system overall bias $\mu$ (i.e. the mean of the ratings in $\mathbf{R}$).
-The bias $b_{u,i}$ is simply $\mu+b_{u}+b_{i}$; and $b_u$ and $b_i$ are computed as follows:
+This model is adjusted by baseline estimates $b_{u,i}$ representing the rating bias of the user $b_u$ that of the item $b_i$, and~the system overall bias $\mu$ (i.e., the~mean of the ratings in $\mathbf{R}$).
+The~bias $b_{u,i}$ is simply $\mu+b_{u}+b_{i}$; and $b_u$ and $b_i$ are computed as follows:

-Here, $U_{i}$ is the set of users who rated $i$, $I_{u}$ is the set of items rated by $u$, and finally $\lambda_{1}$ and $\lambda_{2}$ are regularization parameters determined by cross validation.
-In summary, $\hat{r}_{u,i}$ is a weighted average of the ratings of the $k$-most similar items to $i$ rated by $u$ considering the item and user bias, which are their respective mean deviations from average.
+Here, $U_{i}$ is the set of users who rated $i$, $I_{u}$ is the set of items rated by $u$, and~finally $\lambda_{1}$ and $\lambda_{2}$ are regularization parameters determined by cross validation.
+In~summary, $\hat{r}_{u,i}$ is a weighted average of the ratings of the $k$-most similar items to $i$ rated by $u$ considering the item and user bias, which are their respective mean deviations from the~average.

 The flexibility of this model relies on the item-similarity function $S$, which can be built with any informational resources at hand.
-The natural choice for $S$ is to obtain it from correlations between the items in $\mathbf{R}$.
-We refer to this CF model as \textsf{IKNN}.
+The~natural choice for $S$ is to obtain it from correlations between the items in $\mathbf{R}$.
+We refer to this CF model as \textsf{IKNN} (item K-nearest neighbors).
 Note that this choice is particularly weak against the item cold-start problem~\cite{Lika2014}.
-When a particular item has not been rated by a considerable number of users, the correlations of its ratings against other items are in most cases non-statistically significant.
+When a particular item has not been rated by a considerable number of users, the~correlations of its ratings against other items are in most cases non-statistically~significant.

-\subsection{Item Similarity}
+\subsection{Item~Similarity}